Esophageal Cancer

 • Limit or do not drink alcoholic beverages.

-• Get checked by your doctor if you have severe GERD.
+• Get checked by your provider if you have severe GERD.

-• Get regular checkups if you have Barrett esophagus.
+• Get regular endoscopies as recommended by your provider if you have Barrett esophagus.

 What are the latest Esophageal Cancer Clinical Trials?